 However, automating all of your marketing goes against the personalisation and humanising principles we have already discussed.
 No one wants to feel they’re receiving a mass marketing email.
 2015 should be the year you strive for balance and quality in your marketing.

 Do you need help with any of the above-listed processes?
-Would you like Clever to help kickstart your marketing?
+Would you like Clever Marketing to help kick start your project?